 My mission is to activate the imagination of the everyday human.
 My vision is to challenge the perceptions of art-making and production, animate non-traditional spaces, merge fact with fiction, share deeply human emotion through symbolic narrative and connect with residents of Tasmania and beyond.

 Internally and externally to the performance setting, I focus on themes of identity through a feminist lens utilising body, architecture and site.
-I experiment with styles of performance and visual art-making methods with improvisation, visual art, puppetry and dance - devising, directing and coordinating solo and collaborative works. l manipulate - and manipulated by - the object, puppet or self, developing characters, alter-ego's, costume and sculptures.
+I experiment with styles of performance and visual art-making methods with improvisation, visual art, puppetry and dance.
+Manipulating - and manipulated by - the object, puppet or self, I develop characters, alter-ego's, costume and sculptures, devising and coordinating solo and collaborative works. .